Debasmita2025/To-Do-list-App/README.md

 # To-Do List App
-A simple and interactive To-Do List web application built using HTML, CSS, and JavaScript.
-It allows users to add daily tasks along with due dates, and manage them with ease using a responsive, clean interface.
+A simple and responsive To-Do List web application built using HTML, CSS (Bootstrap), and JavaScript.
+This project allows users to:
+Add daily tasks with due dates
+Delete tasks with a single click
+Persist data using localStorage, so your tasks stay even after refreshing Clean UI styled with Bootstrap 5